mrcalvin/qvto-cli/README.md

-# On "qvto-cli"
+# On `qvto-cli`
 A command line interface (CLI) application to execute [Eclipse Query/View/Transformation Operational (QVTo)](https://projects.eclipse.org/projects/modeling.mmt.qvt-oml) model transformations without having [Eclipse modeling IDE](https://eclipse.org/modeling/) installed.
 The build procedure is fully automated using Maven, including resolution of Eclipse dependencies.
 The resulting artifact is a standalone jar which can be deployed and executed as-is.
 The aim is to provide a CLI component which can be glued to form composite applications and, thereby, make QVTo model transformations available to a broader range of (non-Java) applications.

-qvto-cli consists of two sub-components:
+`qvto-cli` consists of two sub-components:

-* qvt-bundle: This is a Maven artifact which contains all QVTo standalone Eclipse plug-in (jar) dependencies.
+* `qvt-bundle`: This is a Maven artifact which contains all QVTo standalone Eclipse plug-in (jar) dependencies.
 This is achieved by using [Eclipse Tycho](https://eclipse.org/tycho/).
-* qvto-app: This is a slim CLI app build to access Eclipse QVTo from the command line.
+* `qvto-app`: This is a slim CLI app build to access Eclipse QVTo from the command line.

 # Prerequisites